google/truth/comparison.md

 ### Bug-proneness

-Both libraries have some sharp edges:
+Both libraries have some sharp edges.
+For example:

 Under AssertJ,
 `assertThat(uniqueIdGenerator.next()).isNotSameAs(uniqueIdGenerator.next())` can